AaronJing/ApproxTrain/README.md

 python3 mnist_example.py
 ```

+You would expect 98% accuracy or higher, if everything works properly.

 ## For Developers

 If you are interested in adding your own multiplier or your own dataset, please visit the [developers guide](developer.md).